• Skip to main content

 • tengoku – 天国 (てんごく) : a noun meaning ‘heaven’ in Japanese.

-Native speakers use this noun to refer to the place where God lives or the place where they go after they die.
-So, its usage is very similar to that of the English noun, “heaven”, I think.
+Normally, Japanese native speakers use this noun to refer to the place where they go after they die.
+It’s also worth mentioning here that they sometimes use this to refer to places like heaven.
+So, its usages are similar to those of the English noun, heaven, I think.

-The kanji expression of “tengoku” consists of the following two characters:
+The Japanese kanji expression for heaven consists of the following two kanji characters:

-• 天 : a kanji character used to mean ‘sky’.
+• 天 : a kanji character used to mean ‘heaven’ or ‘sky’ in Japanese.

-• 国 : a kanji character used to mean ‘country’.
+• 国 : a kanji character used to mean a ‘country’ in Japanese.

-From these two kanji characters, we can understand that “tengoku” literally means ‘the sky country’ in Japanese.
-This literal interpretation is not completely in line with the meaning, but still very close, I think.
-Heaven is widely believed to be the place in or above the sky.
+From these two kanji characters, we can understand that tengoku literally means a ‘heaven country’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still very close, I think.

 boku tachi wa tengoku wo shinjiru – 僕達は天国を信じる (ぼくたちはてんごくをしんじる)